telefonicaid/fiware-orion/doc/manuals/orion-api.md

 #### Retrieve Entity Attributes [GET /v2/entities/{entityId}/attrs]

+This request is similar to retrieving the whole entity, however this one omits the `id` and `type` fields.

 _**Request URL parameters**_

 This parameter is part of the URL request.
 It is mandatory.